Information on Managing Your Education Loans

 Federal Loan Consolidation for Graduates

-Federal loans, both undergraduate and graduate programs may be consolidated under the Federal Loan Consolidation Program.
+Federal loans stemming from both undergraduate and graduate programs may be consolidated under the Federal Loan Consolidation Program.
 The interest rates are fixed and determined on a “weighted average” of loan interest rates and capped at 8.25.
-If your current loans are variable, this could be very advantageous.
+If your current loans are variable, this stability could be very advantageous.
 Loans within the six-month grace period may also qualify for lower interest rates.
 You may consolidate through the Federal Government’s Direct Consolidation Loans Program if you have a subsidized and/or unsubsidized Stafford Loan to include in the process.

 Consolidation of your federal loans through a FFELP lender are best compared for their borrower benefits, the only freedom most lenders have with the federal family of loans.
 However, most lenders will not qualify defaulted loans under their FFEL consolidation programs.
 Your FFEL lender is positioned to offer you their best deals and guidance in consolidating your graduate federal loans.
 Also FFEL consolidation loans are exempt from credit checks.
 Also, because timing matters (see below), make sure your lender allows you a grace period in which to add another loan.
+This may be very useful in the long run as you get closer to paying off your debt entirely.

 Private Loan Consolidation for Graduates